Airtightness and Ventilation for Old London Houses in Plain English

 3. Balanced mechanical ventilation with heat recovery (MVHR)

-MVHR supplies fresh, filtered air to bedrooms and living areas and extracts humid air from kitchens and bathrooms.
+An MVHR system supplies fresh, filtered air to bedrooms and living areas and extracts humid air from kitchens and bathrooms.
 A heat exchanger recovers warmth from the outgoing air and transfers it to the incoming air.

 This system is quiet, continuous and extremely effective in London’s older housing stock once insulation and airtightness improve.